rki-mf1/MpoxRadar/CONTRIBUTING.md

 When you're finished with the changes, create a pull request, also known as a PR.
 + Don't forget to link PR to the issue if you are solving one.

-# Add/Update MPXsonar
+# Add/Update MPoxSonar

-## First time add MPXsonar
+## First time add MPoxSonar
-Add MPXsonar repository into this respository like
+Add MPoxSonar repository into this respository like
 ```
 git subtree add --prefix pages/libs/mpxsonar https://github.com/rki-mf1/MpoxSonar dev --squash
 ```

-## Pull new MPXsonar commits
+## Pull new MPoxSonar commits
 Pull any new updates to the subtree from the remote.
 ```
 git subtree pull --prefix pages/libs/mpxsonar https://github.com/rki-mf1/MpoxSonar dev --squash